mui/mui-x/docs/data/date-pickers/custom-field/custom-field.md

 ### The headless field props

-This interface depend on which type of field you are building (`UseDateField` for date field, `UseTimeField` for a time field, `UseDateRangeFieldProps` for a date range field, ...).
+This interface depends on which type of field you are building (`UseDateField` for date field, `UseTimeField` for a time field, `UseDateRangeFieldProps` for a date range field, etc.).

 It contains:

-- the basic props common to all the fields (`value`, `onChange`, `format`, `readOnly`, ...)
+- the basic props common to all the fields (`value`, `onChange`, `format`, `readOnly`, etc.)
-- the validation props for this type of field (`minDate`, `maxDate`, `shouldDisableDate`, ...)
+- the validation props for this type of field (`minDate`, `maxDate`, `shouldDisableDate`, etc.)

 :::info
-If you are building a custom field that don't have any input editing (e.g: the _Button field_), you can ignore most of those props.
+If you are building a custom field that doesn't have any input editing (e.g: the _Button field_), you can ignore most of those props.
 :::

 ### The DOM field props

-This interface contains the props the pickers passes to its field in order to customize the rendering.
+This interface contains the props the pickers pass to its field in order to customize the rendering.

-These props are shaped to be received by our built-in fields which are using the `TextField` from `@mui/material`.
+These props are shaped to be received by the built-in fields which are using the `TextField` from `@mui/material`.
-When used with another type of input (or no input at all), you will have to manually re-attribute them to the relevant component.
+When used with another type of input (or no input at all), you will have to manually pass them to the relevant component.

 You can have a look at the `BaseSingleInputFieldProps` and `BaseMultiInputFieldProps` interfaces to know exactly what those interfaces contain.